 For a longer walk to Henrhyd Falls, you might consider the Nant Llech Walk.
 This tranquil 5.6km trail through breathtaking woodland begins at the National Trust car park for Henrhyd Falls and follows the usual route down to the waterfall.
 Once you’ve been to the waterfall, you’ll again retrace your steps to just after the footbridge.
 Once you’ve crossed the footbridge over Nant Llech, rather than take the trail on the right back to the Henrhyd Falls Car Park, you’ll take the trail to the left.

 This trail follows along the right side of the Nant Llech and enjoys the peaceful surroundings of the woodland.
 You’ll pass other small cascades, the site of an old watermill called the Melin Llech, before heading to Llech Bridge and the River Tawe.
 From here, you can either retrace your steps to the Henrhyd Falls Car Park the way you came or follow the country lanes and create a loop walk.
-We imagine this extended walking trail to be a great one to speed hike.

 When Is the Best Time to Visit Henrhyd Falls?